 Fintech is unlocking a new era for vertical SaaS, where the majority of revenue comes from financial services.
 As SaaS companies add financial services, they not only increase revenue per customer (often by 2-5x), but they open opportunities in markets previously deemed too small, or not cost efficient to acquire customers, to be viable.

 And this is just the beginning.
 As more companies incorporate financial services into their SaaS offerings, we look forward to seeing more markets open, and to backing the next generation of companies that will scale to even greater heights.

 As investors, we are excited to combine SaaS + fintech expertise to help the next generation of vertical software businesses to realize their enormous potential.

 *How did we calculate this?
-Based on a16z’s market research and conversation with vertical SaaS companies.
-In our conversations, most vertical SaaS companies charge between $50 to $1000 per month for software ($200/month is a commonly accepted price point), and most end customers in vertical markets spend $500 to $1500/month on software and services (which we’ve averaged to $1000/month).
+Market research and conversations with vertical SaaS companies.
+In our conversations, most vertical SaaS companies charge between $50 and $1,000 per month for software ($200 per month is a commonly accepted price point), and most end customers in vertical markets spend $500 to $1,500 per month on software and services (which we’ve averaged to $1,000 per month).
 Consequently, there’s around a 2-5x larger market opportunity when expanding out from just the software portion alone.